Chabuksawar-Arun/ARM-TEMPLATE/README.md

 ## Project Steps

 ### 1. Website Development
-- ** Sitara-Hotel **: A static website allowing users to A hotel room booking website provides a convenient platform for customers to search, reserve, and pay for rooms online.
+- ** Farmbox-Direct **: A static website allowing users to A hotel room booking website provides a convenient platform for customers to search, reserve, and pay for rooms online.

 ### 2. Deploying the Website on GitHub
-- Frontend of  ** Sitara-Hotel ** was uploaded to a public GitHub repository: [Sitara-Hotel](https://github.com/CHinnaSR/Sitara-Hotel.git).
+- Frontend of  ** Farmbox-Direct ** was uploaded to a public GitHub repository: [Sitara-Hotel](https://github.com/CHinnaSR/Sitara-Hotel.git).

 ### 3. Azure Deployment Using ARM Templates
 - **Resource Group**: Created using Azure CLI to hold all the resources.